-We, (name of PTA/PTSA), hereby authorize (name o f person receiving prefunded spending card) to use the card for pre-approved budgeted items for PTA/PTSA business.
-By accepting the card, (individual's name), agrees to the following:

-- 1. The card will be used for pre-approved budgeted items only. - 2.
-No cash or store credit will be received back from any transaction. - 3.
-All receipts will be saved and submitted with the Prefunded Spending Card Form. - 4.
-The card will not be given to non-PTA/PTSA board members. - 5.
-The card will not be used for non-PTA/PTSA related items. - 6.
-The card will not be used to purchase alcoholic beverages. - 7.
-Each time the card is used, the receipt will be attached to a completed Prefunded Spending Card form and immediately given to the treasurer. - 8.
-Any charges for which a Prefunded Spending Card form has not been submitted within 30 days will be considered the personal responsibility of the card holder and will be repaid to the PTA/PTSA. - 9.
-All Prefunded Spending Card forms for volunteers will be reviewed and approved by the president and treasurer. - 10.
-All Prefunded Spending Card forms for the president will be reviewed and approved by the treasurer and vice versa. - 11.
-All completed Prefunded Spending Card forms will be reviewed monthly by a non-signer on the checking account. - 12.
-If fraudulent activity is suspected, it will be investigated, referred to the proper authorities and criminally prosecuted as deemed appropriate.

-All Prefunded Spending Card forms will be reviewed and signed by the president, treasurer, and school principal.
+We, (name o (name of PTA/PTSA), hereby authorize (name of perso n receiving prefunded spending card) to us se the card for pre-approved bud geted items for PTA/PTSA business. Вуа ccepting the card, (indiv ridual's name), agrees to the following: 1.
+The card will be used for pre-ap proved budgeted items only.
+2. 2.
+No cash or store credit will be received back from any transaction.
+3. 3.
+All receipts will be saved and submitted with the Prefunded Spending Card Form.
+4. 1.
+The card will not be given to non-PTA/PTSA board members.
+5. 5.
+The card will not be used for non-PTA/PTSA related items.
+6. 6.
+The card will not be used to purchase alcoholic beverages.
+7. 7.
+Each time the card is used, the receipt will be attached to a completed Prefunded Spending Card form and immediately given to the treasurer.
+8. 8.
+Any charges for which a Prefunded Spending Card form has not been submitted within 30 days will be considered the personal responsibility of the card holder and will be repaid to the PTA/PTSA.
+9. All Prefunded Spending Card forms for volunteers will be reviewed and approved by the president and treasurer.
+10. o.
+All Prefunded Spending Card forms for the president will be reviewed and approved by the treasurer and vice versa.
+11. All completed Prefunded Spending Card forms will be reviewed monthly by a non-signer on the checking account.
+12. 12.
+If fraudulent activity is suspected, it will be investigated, referred to the proper authorities and criminally prosecuted as deemed appropriate. rms will be reviewed and signed by the presiden t, treasurer, and school principal. l agre ee to all items set out above and hereb y accept the prefunded spending card for ecianatian tarminatian at the and of m he card must be returned immediately upon - - e card or upon written request of the upon completion of the program/event forPTA/PTSA.
+AUTHORIZED USER Print Name Signature Date Ехр ense Card # Expiration Date